-The perimetrium is the uterus wall’s outer layer.
-Outwards, it encloses the uterus towards the abdominal cavity.
-Together with the tela subserosa it serves as a sliding layer.
+The perimetrium is the outer layer of the uterus wall.
+It encloses the uterus outwards, towards the abdominal cavity.
+Together with the tela subserosa, it serves as a sliding layer.

-The female breast serves the infant´s nutrition and is a secondary sexual organ.
-Shape and size depends on various factors and changes during the cycle and a woman’s whole life.
+The female breast serves as the infant’s nutrition and is a secondary sexual organ.
+The shape and size depend on various factors and changes during the cycle and a woman’s whole life.
 Under the influence of estrogen and gestagen, the tissue is better supplied with blood.
 Additionally, water accumulates and, thus, causes volume increase.

-The mammary is mainly composed of fatty tissue (about 80% in case of non-breastfeeding woman) and connective tissue.
-It includes the milk-producing gland tissue (glandula mammaria), that consist of 15 to 20 lobules (lobuli).
+The mammary is mainly composed of fatty tissue (about 80% in the case of a non-breastfeeding woman) and connective tissue.
+It includes the milk-producing gland tissue (glandula mammaria), that consists of 15–20 lobules (lobuli).
 The lobuli are connected to the nipple (mammilla) by the milk ducts (ducti).
-At the end of the milk ducts are the lactiferous sinus (sinus lactiferi), which excretes milk while breastfeeding and serves as a milk reservoir.
-The areola allows an exclusion of air and, thus, helps the infant with drinking.
+At the end of the milk ducts are the lactiferous sinus (sinus lactiferi), that excrete milk while breastfeeding and serve as a milk reservoir.
+The areola allows the exclusion of air and, thus, helps the infant with suckling.

 Glands within the mammary

 The mammary is the mammary gland.
 It is composed of 10–20 individual glands.
 Each has its efferent duct, the main 1 is the lactiferous duct (ductus lactifer colligens).
 The glands are described as tree-branch vesicles that are separated by the stroma (fat and connective tissue).
 The resulting sections are the lobes (lobi).
 The lobes are divided into lobules.